suren-atoyan/react-pwa/README.md

 #### Pages

-From a layout point of view the application is consists of 3 main parts:
+From a layout point of view the application consists of 3 main parts:

 - Header
 - Sidebar